“The Light in the Wound” by Christine Brae (A Book Review)

 The story is being told in such a unique and clever manner that gets you hooked up right away.

 I love the rhythm of this story.
 There was never a dull moment.
 The transition covers the life of Isabel Amarra before, during and after her married life.
 She had Jesse- her long-time lover and Alex- who’s always to the rescue.
-I also adore how the two main man on the story was being characterized.
+I also adore how the two main men in the story were being characterized.
 I must say, I love Christine’s writing style.